jarun/buku/README.md

 Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
 Refer to the section on [GUI integration](#gui-integration).
 If you prefer the terminal, thanks to the [shell completion](#shell-completion) scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.

+*Buku* is too busy to track you - no history, obsolete records, usage analytics or homing.

 There are several [projects](#related-projects) based on `buku`, including a browser plug-in.

-*Buku* is too busy to track you - no history, obsolete records, usage analytics or homing.
+PRs are welcome.
+Please visit [#135](https://github.com/jarun/Buku/issues/135) for a list of TODOs.

 <p align="right">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://tuxtricks.files.wordpress.com/2016/12/donate.png" alt="Donate via PayPal!" title="Donate via PayPal!" /></a>
 </p>

-## Features
+### Features

 - Lightweight, clean interface
 - Text editor integration